mls-m5/script-21-10/README.md

 # Script 21-10
 Somtimes a man just needs to create a programming language.

-The goal would be something like this:
+The ambision is to create a functional (but probably somewhat crappy) language that that is a combination of go and rust.

+Note though.
+That the more I work on it, the more it just starts to look like rust..
+So I guess when finishing this projekt, I will probably just start using rust.

 Btw.
 Don't look in this repository for hints on how to code.
 The code is a mess and has degraded the latest commits.

+The goal would be something like this:

 ```c++